-11. To generate realistic dynamics, the model includes judicious use of adjustment costs on real and nominal variables, thereby elongating the responses to shocks and ensuring that consumption and production do not immediately jump to a new long-term equilibrium.
+To generate realistic dynamics, the model includes judicious use of adjustment costs on real and nominal variables, thereby elongating the responses to shocks and ensuring that consumption and production do not immediately jump to a new long-term equilibrium.
 On the real side, such costs prolong the adjustment of the capital stock and the level of imports, while "habit persistence" plays a similar role in elongating the responses of consumption and hours worked.
 Sticky prices are also modeled using adjustment costs, with the prices of domestic goods and imports, as well as wages, displaying inertia.
 These costs are modeled parsimoniously with only one or two parameters determining the speed of response, and are fully integrated into the theoretical structure.

-12. An innovative feature of GEM compared to most policy models is that it has a flexible structure, so that one can include or exclude features such as nontraded goods, a distribution sector, or trade in commodities or other intermediate goods.
+An innovative feature of GEM compared to most policy models is that it has a flexible structure, so that one can include or exclude features such as nontraded goods, a distribution sector, or trade in commodities or other intermediate goods.
 In addition, the model can be created with any number of countries, although work to date has involved either two or three countries.
-Figure II-2 illustrates the simplest possible version of the two-country model, in which labor and capital are combined to produce a single type of tradable good which can be used for consumption or investment.
+Figure 2.2 illustrates the simplest possible version of the two-country model, in which labor and capital are combined to produce a single type of tradable good that can be used for consumption or investment.
 Given the preferences of consumers, firms, and governments, these goods are then distributed across countries.

-13. Figure II-3 shows the same two-country model with three major additional features incorporated.
-The first new feature is that production is split into two stages.
-In the first stage, labor, capital and (possibly) land are used to create intermediate goods that can be traded, such as oil or components for manufacturing.
+Figure 2.3 shows the same two-country model with three major additional features incorporated.
+The first is that production is split into two stages.
+In the first stage, labor, capital, and (possibly) land are used to create intermediate goods that can be traded, such as oil or components for manufacturing.
 These intermediate goods are then combined with additional labor and capital at home and abroad to produce final goods.
-The addition of intermediate goods allows the model to examine issues which are particularly important for developing countries.
-These include the policy challenges faced by economies that supply either low value-added components (such as textiles) to industrial countries, assemble higher technology components from such countries into final products (for example, assembling computers), or are commodity producers and exporters.
+The addition of intermediate goods allows the model to examine issues that are particularly important for developing countries.
+These include the policy challenges faced by economies that supply either low valueadded components (such as textiles) to industrial countries, assemble higher-technology components from such countries into final products (for example, assembling computers), or are commodity producers and exporters.

-14. Another feature shown in Figure II-3 is that final goods are split into those that can be traded and those that cannot.
+Another feature shown in Figure 2.3 is that final goods are split into those that can be traded and those that cannot.
 Differentiating between traded and nontraded goods is central to a number of issues in international macroeconomics.
-Most notably, rapid productivity increases in traded goods relative to nontraded goods help explain why real exchange rates tend to appreciate in countries that are growing rapidly-generally referred to as the Balassa-Samuelson effect (Balassa, 1964, and Samuelson, 1964).
-Including nontraded goods is also useful for many industrial country issues, such as the degree to which actual (and anticipated) productivity increases in IT goods help explain the strong appreciation of the U.S. dollar over the late 1990s (see Hunt and Rebucci, 2003, for an analysis of this issue using GEM).
+Most notably, rapid productivity increases in traded goods relative to nontraded goods help explain why real exchange rates tend to appreciate in countries that are growing